A question often raised by our clients is, what exactly are parabens?

 So NO EVIDENCE shows that they STAY in the BODY, or cause irritation.

-Clinical studies have shown, that whilst Parabens are absorbed into the skins tissues, they are fully metabolised before they enter the blood stream, and are then quickly eliminated by the body.
+Clinical studies have shown that whilst parabens are absorbed into the skin’s tissues, they are fully metabolised before entering the bloodstream, and quickly eliminated by the body.

-There is no doubt that there has been a lot of controversy around the use of Parabens.
+There is no doubt that there has been a lot of controversy around parabens.”>

-This is because, natural materials have more of a chance of breaking down and becoming easily contaminated with micro organisms.
+Natural materials have more chance of breaking down and become contaminated with organisms.

-It’s certainly an interesting subject, one that obviously does come down to personal choice, but one that I feel does require sensible consideration, before you decide to go preservative free.
+It’s certainly an interesting subject, one that obviously does come down to personal choice, but here at NC, we feel that it is a subject that does require sensible consideration before you decide to go preservative-free.